emyu10/bit-mic/Java Programming/Revision.md

 - Programs cannot read or write files without permission.
 - Digitally signed classes to verify the author of a class.

+### 7. Java is robust
+- Robust means reliability or dependability.
+- Java compiler is able to detect many problems that would show up during execution time in other languages.
+- Java makes an effort to eliminate error prone situation on compile time and runtime.

 ## Misconceptions About Java
+### 1. Java is an extension of HTML
+- Java is a programming language.
+- HTML is used to describe the structure of a web page.

+### 2. All Java programs run in a web browser
+- Most Java programs run as standalone applications.
+- Only Java "applets" inside a Java enabled web browser.

+### 3. Java programs have major security risks
+- Most security issues found in early days of Java were due to the poor implementation of Java in a specific browser.
+- These failures were quickly addressed and fixed.

+### 4. Javascript is the simpler version of Java
+- Javascript is a scripting language used in web browsers to program user interactivity on a web page.
+- There is nothing in common between Java and Javascript except for the name.
+- The 2 languages are developed and maintained by 2 different companies.

+### 5. Java will become the universal programming language
+- Most programs developed in other languages work well on desktops.
+- There is no need to rewrite these applications in Java.

 ### 6. I use XML, so I don't need Java
 - Java is a programming language.
 - XML is a way to describe data.
 - XML can be processed in any programming language.
 - Java API has excellent support for XML.

+### 7. Java is an easy programming language
+- No programming language as powerful as Java is easy to learn.
+- The comparison should be made on how easy it is to write toy programs and how hard it could get for some serious work to be done.

+### 8. Java is just another programming language
+- Java is nice and a lot of programmers prefer it over C/C++ or C#.
+- Not so nice languages like C++ and VB also have been wildly successful.

 # Fundamental Programming Structures in Java